pob3541/Dynamics2023/READMEv2.md

 ## Description of the data and file structure

+To make replotting the figures as easy as possible a script entitled 'plotAllFigures.m' can be used as a guide to open scripts to plot specific figures (e.g., 'plotFigure2.m').

 ### Figure 2: Psychometric curves for the monkey, and RT and box plots

-Open figure2.m.
+Open 'plotFigure2.m'.
 Run this script to load behavioral data for both monkeys.
 Script then displays psychometric curves (percent responded red as a function of signed coherence), reaction time (RT) curves as a function of signed coherence, and boxplots of RTs organized by stimulus coherence for both monkeys.

+### Figure 3: Heterogeneous and time-varying activity of PMd neurons

+Open 'plotFigure3.m'.
+If you want to display the first unit presented in Figure 3 run the following command:
+ >Fig3Neurons(1)

+The number corresponds to the order of presentation in the figure.
+You can plot all 6 units in this manner (e.g., Fig3Neurons(2) will plot the second and so on).
+Plotted units are shown organized by coherence and RT, as well as aligned to cue and movement onset.
+Scaling may be slightly different between the figures in the paper and what is plotted from MATLAB.

+## Figure 4: Initial conditions predict subsequent dynamics and RT

+Load Figure4Data.mat from Dryad_Data.
+Open Figure4\plotFigure4.m.

+Running the following code will initialize the data to recreate all of the plots in Figure 4:
+> N = PMddynamics(M);
+> N.calcWinCoh(M);

+ The following commands will plot all parts of Figure 4:

+4A & H
+> N.plotComponents

+4B
+> N.plotTrajectories('showPooled',1,'showGrid',0,'hideAxes',1);

+4C-G
+> N.plotKinet

+- A sister plot to the average raw speed plot is included here.
+This sister plot shows how the raw firing rate speed changes over the course of the trial organized by RT bin.
+In short, it's the Euclidean distance between each adjacent time points, so how firing rate changes in state space over time.
+In essence, firing rates associated with faster RT bins move through state space faster than firing rates in slower RT bins [This plot is used to computer the average prestimulus speed in Fig 4G.]

+plotFigure4.m

 ## Sharing/Access information